Mt Bromo: Everything You Need to Know + Avoid the Crowds

 Seeing or Climbing Mount Batok

 Mount Batok is the brother mountain to Mt Bromo and is very picturesque and green during rainy season.
 It is also the most prominent mountain during sunrise viewing.
-You will also pass by it when going from the parking lot to the crater rim.
+You will also pass by it when going from the Sea of Sand's parking lot to the crater rim.
 There are a few one of a kind tours that offer to climb Mt Batok for those travellers that are looking for a unique experience and a completely different view of Mt.
 Bromo.

 Climb to the Bromo Crater Rim